AI Slop: How to Detect and Prevent Low-Quality AI Code

 There are three approaches to detection, and the right answer is not to pick one but to put each where it belongs.

 LLM-based detection.
 Ask a model to review the diff for slop.
 It can catch context-dependent issues a fixed rule cannot, like a function that is technically fine but solves the wrong problem.
-The weakness is consistency: the same code can pass one run and fail the next, because the verdict is sampled from a distribution.
-You cannot block a merge on a result that changes when you click re-run.
+The weakness is consistency: the same code can receive different feedback on a later run, because the verdict is sampled from a distribution.
+Treat it as advisory review unless your team accepts that variability.

 Deterministic rule-based detection.
 Scan the code against a fixed set of patterns.
 The verdict is identical every run, it needs no network, and it is fast enough to sit in a pre-commit hook.
 The limit is honesty: a rule only catches what you can define precisely, so deterministic scanning will not find a subtle logic bug that depends on business intent.

 Hybrid, which is what we recommend.
 Deterministic rules run the quality gate, because a gate has to be consistent to be fair.
-LLM review runs alongside as advisory, catching the intent-level issues and leaving suggestions, never blocking on a probability.
+LLM review runs alongside as advisory, catching intent-level issues and leaving suggestions.
 We go deeper on this split in deterministic versus LLM review.

-This is also why a general-purpose static analyzer is not enough on its own.
-Tools built for human-written code carry thousands of rules for problems humans create, and almost none for the patterns that only appear when an agent writes thousands of files.
-We unpack that gap in why SonarQube misses AI slop.
+This is also why a general-purpose static analyzer may not be enough on its own.
+Tools built for broad static analysis carry thousands of rules for bugs, security, and maintainability, but they are not always tuned for the shallow patterns that show up in agent-assisted changes.
+We unpack that gap in where SonarQube stops, and AI-slop rules start.

 The prevention workflow that holds

 Detection is half the job.
 The other half is putting it where slop is created instead of where it is discovered.
-The teams who actually keep main clean run the same three layers, and none of them is manual cleanup after the fact.
+A practical workflow has three layers, and none of them depends on manual cleanup after the fact.

 Layer 1: the agent hook.
 Run the scanner as the agent writes, not after.
-Findings surface in-editor, the agent fixes them on the same turn, and the slop never reaches a commit.
-This is the cheapest possible place to catch a problem, because the context is still loaded and nobody has reviewed anything yet.
+Findings surface in-editor, and the agent can fix them while the context is still loaded.
+This is usually the lowest-friction place to catch a repeatable issue.
 Setup is in the hooks guide.

 Layer 2: the CI gate.
-Every pull request is scanned, and a score below your threshold blocks the merge.
-No silent override, no "we will clean it up later."
+Every pull request is scanned, and a score below your configured threshold can block the merge.
 The gate is not there to be perfect, it is there to be consistent, so the same standard applies to every PR whether a human or an agent wrote it.
-It takes about two minutes to wire up, covered in the CI guide.
+Setup is covered in the CI guide.

 The order matters.
 Catching slop at the hook is worth more than catching it in CI, and catching it in CI is worth more than catching it in review, because the cost of a fix rises at every step the problem survives.
 The goal is to move the catch as early as it will go.